 When I first started out, checking mutual accounts wasn’t as important because I was still feeling my way with the platform and actively looking for people to follow, but as my circles have widened, this is something I take notice of.
 If an account follows similar pages to mine then it suggests that we are more likely to share the same values and aesthetics.
 I trust the people I already follow so if there’s a link between us, however small, I’m more inclined to think that we might be a good match.

 Additional Online Resources

 Blogs, courses and podcasts always make me sit up as long as they’re not too salesy.
 They show that the person takes their online presence seriously and is striving to offer useful information to their audience.

 The controversial one!
 There’s been a lot of backlash against ads but as a part of the bookstagramming community, I’ve been used to them from day one as most bookstagrammers post gifted books on their pages.
-I also follow lots of mums who make extra money from influencing so this isn’t an issue for me unless an account is overtly promotional.
+We have done unpaid and paid bookstagram influencing.
+I also follow lots of mums who make extra money from sharing sponsored posts so this isn’t an issue for me unless an account is overtly promotional.